Facts about Vanderbilt University Medical Center

-Vanderbilt Health is a growing health system anchored by Vanderbilt University Medical Center.
+Vanderbilt Health is a growing academic health system anchored by Vanderbilt University Medical Center in Nashville.
 It is one of the largest and most prominent academic medical centers in Southeast, with seven hospitals and more than 180 clinics across Tennessee and neighboring states.

-Based in Nashville, Vanderbilt Health is a resource for patients and clinicians throughout Tennessee and beyond to provide advanced care for complex and rare conditions.
+Vanderbilt Health is a resource for patients and clinicians throughout Tennessee and beyond to provide advanced care, from the simplest condition to the most complex and rare illnesses and injuries.

-Through a network of regional hospitals and clinics, we aim to provide the best, right care in the best, right setting – which may be on our 21st Avenue campus in Nashville but increasingly is in communities closer to home.
+Through a network of regional hospitals and clinics, we offer the best, right care in the best, right setting – which may be on our 21st Avenue campus in Nashville or increasingly is found in communities closer to home.

 A leading employer

-Vanderbilt Health employs nearly 40,000 nurses, physicians, researchers, trainees and more, making it the largest non-government employer in Middle Tennessee.
+Vanderbilt Health employs more than 43,000 nurses, physicians, researchers, trainees and more, making it the largest non-government employer in Middle Tennessee.

 Exceptional care close to home